Skip to Content

 Safety

 You’re always in control of what your assistant can do.
-Town provides multiple layers of safety controls to ensure workflows behave as expected.
+Town provides multiple layers of safety controls so your workflows behave exactly as you expect.

 Safety controls